Feasibility and Acceptability of Community Coronavirus Disease 2019 Testing Strategies (FACTS) in a University Setting

-Hirst J., Logan M., Fanshawe T., Mwandigha L., Wanat M., Vicary C., Perera R., Tonkin-Crine S., Lee JJ., Tracey I., Duff G., Tufano P., Besharov M., Tarassenko L., Nicholson B., Hobbs R.
+Hirst JA., Logan M., Fanshawe TR., Mwandigha L., Wanat M., Vicary C., Perera R., Tonkin-Crine S., Lee JJ., Tracey I., Duff G., Tufano P., Besharov M., Tarassenko L., Nicholson BD., Hobbs FDR.

-Background: During the COVID-19 pandemic in 2020, the UK government began a mass SARS-CoV-2 testing programme.
-This study aimed to determine the feasibility and acceptability of organised regular self-testing for SARS-CoV-2.
-Methods: This was a mixed methods observational cohort study in asymptomatic students and staff at University of Oxford, who performed SARS-CoV-2 antigen lateral flow self-testing.
-Data on uptake and adherence, acceptability, and test interpretation were collected via a smartphone app, an online survey, and qualitative interviews.Findings: Across three main sites, 551 participants (25% of those invited) performed 2728 tests during a follow-up of 5.6 weeks.
-447 participants (81%) completed at least two, and 340 (62%) completed at least four tests.
+Background: During the coronavirus disease 2019 (COVID-19) pandemic in 2020, the UK government began a mass severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) testing program.
+This study aimed to determine the feasibility and acceptability of organized regular self-testing for SARS-CoV-2.
+Methods: This was a mixed-methods observational cohort study in asymptomatic students and staff at University of Oxford, who performed SARS-CoV-2 antigen lateral flow self-testing.
+Data on uptake and adherence, acceptability, and test interpretation were collected via a smartphone app, an online survey, and qualitative interviews.
+Results: Across 3 main sites, 551 participants (25% of those invited) performed 2728 tests during a follow-up of 5.6 weeks; 447 participants (81%) completed at least 2 tests, and 340 (62%) completed at least 4.
 The survey, completed by 214 participants (39%), found that 98% of people were confident to self-test and believed self-testing to be beneficial.
 Acceptability of self-testing was high, with 91% of ratings being acceptable or very acceptable.
-2711 (99.4%) test results were negative, nine were positive and eight were inconclusive.
-Results from eighteen qualitative interviews with staff and students revealed that participants valued regular testing, but there were concerns about test accuracy that impacted uptake and adherence.Interpretation: This is the first study to assess feasibility and acceptability of regular SARS-CoV-2 self-testing.
-It provides evidence to inform recruitment, adherence to, and acceptability of regular SARS-CoV-2 self-testing programmes for asymptomatic individuals using lateral flow tests.
-We found that self-testing is acceptable and people were able to interpret results accurately.Funding: This work was funded by Oxford University Medical Science DivisionsDeclaration of Interests: LT works part-time for Sensyne Health as R&D Director and holds share options in the company.
-He also reports a research grant and personal fees from the company.Ethics Approval Statement: FACTS is a mixed methods cohort study conducted at the University of Oxford.
-It was approved by the University of Oxford Research Ethics Committee in October 2020 (CUREC ethics reference R72896/RE001).
+A total of 2711 (99.4%) test results were negative, 9 were positive, and 8 were inconclusive.
+Results from 18 qualitative interviews with students and staff revealed that participants valued regular testing, but there were concerns about test accuracy that impacted uptake and adherence.
+Conclusions: This is the first study to assess feasibility and acceptability of regular SARS-CoV-2 self-testing.
+It provides evidence to inform recruitment for, adherence to, and acceptability of regular SARS-CoV-2 self-testing programs for asymptomatic individuals using lateral flow tests.
+We found that self-testing is acceptable and people were able to interpret results accurately.